zkintro/zkintro/content/it/temp.md

 This is obviously a toy example, but hopefully it gives some intuition for how such a proof is even possible.
 But what does this mean?
 What are we proving more precisely?
 We'll dive deeper into this down the line, but for now let's see what ZKPs gives us more generally.

 Questo è chiaramente un esempio giocattolo, ma speriamo dia almeno un’intuizione su come una simile dimostrazione sia possibile.
 Cosa significa esattamente?
 Cosa stiamo dimostrando con precisione?
-Lo approfondiremo in seguito; per ora vediamo più in generale cosa ci permettono le ZKP.
+Lo approfondiremo in seguito; per ora vediamo più in generale cosa ci permettono le ZKPs.

 With ZKPs you can prove arbitrary statements in a general-purpose fashion.
 More specifically, ZKPs allow us to prove something in a private and succinct way.

-Le ZKP consentono di dimostrare affermazioni arbitrarie in modo generale.
-Più nello specifico, le ZKP permettono di dimostrare qualcosa in modo privato e conciso.
+Le ZKPs consentono di dimostrare affermazioni arbitrarie in modo generale.
+Più nello specifico, le ZKPs permettono di dimostrare qualcosa in modo privato e conciso.

 This is extremely powerful as we'll see next.

 Come vedremo, questa proprietà è incredibilmente potente.

+## Why should you care?

+## Perché dovrebbero interessarti?

+*This section explains why someone might care about ZKPs, including going into detail on privacy, compression, and the general-purpose nature of ZKPs*

+*Questa sezione spiega perché qualcuno potrebbe interessarsi alle ZKPs, approfondendo aspetti come privacy, compressione e la loro natura general-purpose.*

+Reading the above section you might think, "ok, that's kinda neat I guess, but why should I care".
+That's a completely reasonable take.
+In fact, you probably shouldn't!
+Just like you shouldn't care about how computers work, where AI is going, or any of these things.

+Dopo aver letto la sezione precedente potresti pensare: "Va bene, carino, ma perché dovrebbe interessarmi?". È un pensiero più che ragionevole.
+Anzi, forse non dovrebbe proprio interessarti!
+Così come potresti non interessarti di come funzionano i computer, dove ci porterà l’intelligenza artificiale o cose simili.

+Why *might you care*?
+Because you are curious and want to understand how ZKPs work, and what type of interactions it unlocks.
+The mechanism is very general, and the intuition for many people working in the space is that it is fundamentally a new paradigm that unlocks a lot of new things.
+We are seeing this already, and it seems like we are just at the very beginning of this.
+In the rest of this section, I'll give you some intuition as to why and how.

+Perché allora *potrebbe* interessarti?
+Perché sei curioso, vuoi capire come funzionano le ZKPs e quali tipi di interazioni possono abilitare.
+Si tratta di un meccanismo molto generale, e per molti di coloro che lavorano in questo ambito rappresenta fondamentalmente un nuovo paradigma che rende possibili molte cose nuove. È un cambiamento che sta già avvenendo, e sembra che siamo soltanto agli inizi.
+Nel resto di questa sezione proverò a fornirti qualche intuizione sul perché e sul come.

+Before going deeper into that, let's understand what ZKPs give us at a higher level.
+ZKPs give us primarily one or both of the following properties:

+Prima di approfondire, cerchiamo di capire cosa ci offrono le ZKPs ad alto livello.
+Le ZKPs garantiscono principalmente una, o entrambe, di queste proprietà:

+1. Privacy (more formally known as zero-knowledge)

+2. Compression (more formally known as succinctness)

+1. Privacy (formalmente nota come conoscenza zero, zero-knowledge)

+2. Compressione (formalmente nota come sinteticità, succinctness)

+What do we mean by these two notions?
+Here are some ways to think about these properties.

+Ma cosa intendiamo con questi due concetti?
+Ecco alcuni modi per comprendere meglio queste proprietà.